 Abstract.
 We study the macroeconomic implications of a debt-financed sovereign wealth fund (SWF) that invests in the domestic stock market.
 In a stochastic general equilibrium model with distortinary taxation, we show that the SWF can improve fiscal sustainability despite initially increasing public debt.
 The SWF generates efficiency gains by reducing distortionary taxation, which stimulates economic growth, but at the cost of amplifying macroeconomic volatility.
 Paradoxically, this increased volatility benefits the government by deteriorating the hedging properties of stocks, which raises the equity premium that the SWF captures, while simultaneously triggering a flight-to-safety effect that lowers government borrowing costs.
 These combined effects—higher economic growth, increased stock returns, and reduced interest expenses—enhance fiscal sustainability.
 The optimal size of the SWF results from balancing efficiency gains against increased risk, with maximum size being optimal under constant marginal efficiency gains of lower taxes.
 Certain versions of Central Banks’ asset purchase programs can be interpreted as a de facto SWF.

-Heterogeneous Expectations and Wealth Inequality (with Adrian Ifrim and Janko Heineken
+Learning to Be Rich: How Expectations amplify Wealth Inequality (with Adrian Ifrim and Janko Heineken) (replaces “Heterogeneous Expectations and Wealth Inequality”)

 Learning about bond prices (with Albert Marcet and Kenneth J. Singleton